Marion Sims Wyeth: Biography

 Wyeth attended Princeton University and studied at the École nationale supérieure des Beaux-Arts in Paris, where he was awarded the Prix Jean LeClerc in 1913 and the Deuxième Prix Rougevin in 1914.

 Wyeth worked at Carrère & Hastings in New York City.
 He moved to Palm Beach, Florida, in 1919 where he founded the firm of Wyeth and King with his business partner Frederic Rhinelander King.
 He was the first Palm Beach architect to be elected a fellow of the American Institute of Architects.

 Wyeth had over 700 commissions, many of which in Palm Beach, including Mar-a-Lago (1923-1927 with Joseph Urban).
 Other notable commissions include the Norton Museum of Art (1941) in West Palm Beach, the Florida Governors Mansion in Tallahassee, and Shangri La, Doris Duke’s house in Honolulu, Hawaii.

-In 1993, Wyeth's archives were donated to the Preservation Foundation of Palm Beach by architect Sidney Neil.
+Wyeth died on February 4, 1982 in West Palm Beach, Florida.
+In 1993 his archives were donated to the Preservation Foundation of Palm Beach by architect Sidney Neil.
 The collection includes 13,000 architectural drawings and over 900 photographs.